aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/export-worksheet-or-chart-into-image-with-desired-width-and-height/_index.md

 ---

 {{% alert color="primary" %}}
 You can use Aspose.Cells for JavaScript via C++ to export your worksheet or chart into an image with the desired width and height.
 It provides [**ImageOrPrintOptions.desiredSize(number, number, boolean)**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#desiredSize-number-number-boolean-) method to set the desired width and height of the exported image.
-The width and height are specified in the unit of pixels.
+The width and height are specified in units of pixels.
 {{% /alert %}}

-The following code exports the worksheet into an image with 400x400 size.
+The following code exports the worksheet into an image with a size of 400 × 400.

 ```html
 <!DOCTYPE html>